 Re-arrange your questions: At any time you can change the order of the questions by simply dragging and dropping as illustrated below.

-Note : To meet any privacy requirements for subscriptions/newsletters, you may add the below note in the sign up form.
-To add this note, go to Site Settings > Sign up Form > click on 'Edit' button to modify the Terms of Service section.
+Note: To meet any privacy requirements for subscriptions/newsletters, you may add the below note in the sign-up form.
+To add this note, go to Site Settings > Sign up Form > click on the 'Edit' button to modify the Terms of Service section.